-By now, you must’ve heard about the Integrated Shield Plan.
+By now, you must’ve heard about the Integrated Shield Plan (IP), which is also known as hospitalisation insurance or health/medical insurance.

-But do you really know what is it and how it works?
+Do you really know what it is and how it works?

 So, read on!